thepranab/materials-for-max-qe2021-online-school/Day-7/exercise1.ferromagnetic_vs_nonmagnetic/README.md

   * `fe.scf.in` the input file for the self consistent calculation at the optimized constant.
     * The file is set for   alat=5.2127 a.u.
     * We have set  `nspin=2` with `starting_magnetization=0.0`.
-This make the program start a spin polarized calculation with a spin-symmetric starting configuration that ends up to paramagnetic ground state.
+This make the program start a spin polarized calculation with a spin-symmetric starting configuration that ends up to non-magnetic ground state.
     * The k-point mesh has been made denser (14 14 14) for more accurate properties at equilibrium volume:
   * run the calculation: